coded-intruder/coded-intruder.github.io/_posts/2025-12-18-email-spoofing.md

 At its core, email authentication is still **infrastructure trust–based**, not identity–based.

 In many real-world deployments, domains are required to include **shared provider-controlled SPF mechanisms** (for example, universal `include:` records) as part of their email configuration.
 These shared records often authorize large IP ranges used by thousands of tenants.
-Once a receiving mail server sees an authorized IP and a valid DKIM signature from the provider, **trust is implicitly extended — not just to the infrastructure, but to every tenant operating within it**.
+Once a receiving mail server sees an authorized IP and a valid DKIM signature from the provider, **trust is implicitly extended, not just to the infrastructure, but to every tenant operating within it**.

 This creates a dangerous assumption: that authorization at the provider level automatically implies legitimacy at the domain level.
 In practice, an attacker who simply registers a domain or mailbox with the same email provider may gain access to **infrastructure that is already trusted by the target domain’s SPF and DKIM configuration**.
 No exploitation of mail servers is required only correct positioning within shared trust boundary.